Thomas-B8/STG102/README.txt

 7 ) code_figures_figure3 replicate the variance/proportion explained for predator's models
 8 ) code_figures_figure4 replicate the density dependance, s index and seasonlity graph for simulations 9 ) code_figures_vole_density_simulation present the vole density by region predicted for all 24 simulations

+codes with a number at the top are new versions with less lines and commentary in english for better replicability